wilsonism/geo509/site-analysis/README.md

   3. Perform a table join to connect the tabular data with your census geometries.
   4. Create a few choropleth maps showing aspects of this data.

 To complete the site analysis, assemble your notes, photos, and maps into a single PDF describing some aspect of northeast Lexington.
-Upload this to Canvas for full credit.
+Analysis should highlight and prioritize more formal lines of inquiry that may be pursued throughout the semester.
+You may want to identify potential community partners that could be engaged during the studio.
+Make note of any work completed with other class members.
+Upload the PDF to Canvas for full credit.